 There’s many other reasons you would want to rotate a video you’ve taken on your iPhone.
 You may want to make yourself look like Spiderman walking on the ceiling (but the video you took is of you walking on the floor.)
 You may have saved a landscape video from Snapchat or Instagram but it saved thinking it was a portrait (silly video!)
 You may just WANT to, no explanation necessary.

-Instead, I recommend using Kapwing's Rotate Video tool to rotate a video you film on your iPhone.
-It's free, and you don't have to download anything to use it.
+Alternatively, people on any phone or tablet can use Kapwing's Rotate Video tool to rotate a video you filmed on your smartphone.
+It's free, and you don't have to download an app to use it.
 In this step-by-step tutorial, I will show you how to rotate or mirror your video quickly and easily using an online tool.

 How to rotate your video